 California Health Interview Survey.
-CHIS 2005 Methodology Series: Report 3 - Data Processing Procedures.
-Los Angeles, CA: UCLA Center for Health Policy Research, 2007.
+CHIS 2007 Methodology Series: Report 3 - Data Processing Procedures.
+Los Angeles, CA: UCLA Center for Health Policy Research, 2008.

-Copyright © 2007 by the Regents of the University of California.
+Copyright © 2008 by the Regents of the University of California.

-The California Health Interview Survey is a collaborative project of the UCLA Center for Health Policy Research, the California Department of Health Services, and the Public Health Institute.
-Funding for CHIS 2005 came from multiple sources: the California Department of Health Services, the California Endowment, the National Cancer Institute, the First 5 California, the Robert Wood Johnson Foundation, the California Department of Mental Health, the California Office of the Patient Advocate, Kaiser Permanente, the San Diego County Human and Health Services Agency, the Marin County Department of Human and Health Services, the First 5 Marin Children and Families Commission, the Center for Public Policy Research at the University of California, Davis, the U. S. Centers for Disease Control and Prevention, the Solano County Health and Social Services Department, and the Humboldt County Department of Health and Human Services.
+The California Health Interview Survey is a collaborative project of the UCLA Center for Health Policy Research, the California Department of Public Health, the Department of Health Care Services, and the Public Health Institute.
+Funding for CHIS 2007 came from multiple sources: the California Department of Public Health, the Department of Health Care Services, the California Endowment, the National Cancer Institute, NIH Office of Behavioral and Social Sciences Research, the California Wellness Foundation, the First 5 California, the Robert Wood Johnson Foundation, the California Department of Mental Health, the California Office of the Patient Advocate, Kaiser Permanente, Blue Shield of California Foundation, LA Care Health Plan, the San Diego County Human and Health Services Agency, and the California Attorney General's Crime and Violence Prevention Center.